Extensions of Veech groups I: A hyperbolic action: Definitions and background

 Let $g \colon \Omega \to \Upsilon$ be a map fixing $\Upsilon$ and assigning to $x\in \Omega$ some point of $\Upsilon$ within distance $R$ of $x$.
 Note that we will think of elements of $\Upsilon$ as contained both in $\mathcal G$ and in $\Omega$.
 For $x,y \in \Upsilon$, let $\mathscr{L}(x,y)$ be the span of $g(L(x,y))$; that is, the largest subgraph whose vertex set is precisely $g(L(x,y))$.
 Since $L(x,y)$ is rectifiably path connected, given any two points $w,w' \in L(x,y)$, there is a rectifiable path connecting them.
 Partition this path into subpaths of length at most $R$, at points $w = w_0,w_1,\ldots,w_n = w'$.
 Thus $d_\Omega(w_i,w_{i+1}) \leq R$, and so $d_\Omega(g(w_i),g(w_{i+1})) \leq 3R$, ensuring that $g(w_i)$ and $g(w_{i+1})$ are adjacent in $\mathcal G$.
 Consequently, $w = w_0$ is connected by a path of length $n$ to $w' = w_n$ in $\mathcal G$ with all vertices in $g(L(x,y))$, and hence $\mathscr L(x,y)$ is connected.

 Notice that $g$ is a quasi-isometry (since it is a coarse inverse of the quasi-isometry induced by inclusion from Proposition \ref{P:graph approximation}).
 Hence, since the $L(w,w')$ form $\delta$--slim triangles, we have that $\mathscr L(w,w')$ also form slim triangles (for a possibly larger constant).
 Similarly, the bound on the diameter of the sets $L(w,w')$ implies a bound on the diameter of the sets $\mathscr L(w,w')$.
-By the hyperbolicity criterion for graphs, it follows that $\mathcal G$, and hence $\Omega$, is hyperbolic. \end{proof}
+By the hyperbolicity criterion for graphs, it follows that $\mathcal G$, and hence $\Omega$, is hyperbolic.
+The uniformity of the hyperbolicity constant and the final sentence of the proposition follow from the corresponding statements for $\mathcal G$. \end{proof}